 * Check with your financial institution on specific protections.

 How does mobile deposit work and when do I get my money?

 Many financial institutions offer mobile deposit through their secure mobile banking apps to make it easy to deposit checks from wherever you are.
 Once you log in, your app will walk you through this simple process: take a picture of the check, front and back, and submit it for deposit.
 Some financial institutions have real time deposits and others process mobile deposits once a day, so your deposit may not show up immediately.
 Check with your financial institution on how they process the deposits.
+Check out an original link for finding and comparing the best time deposit rates if you are in the Philippines.
+You could even, if you wanted to find out a bit more information, take a look at something like this fixed deposits vs singapore savings bond to see how it’s done in another part of the world.
 Financial institutions have different dollar limits for mobile deposits and different timelines for making the deposited funds available to you, so ask about that up front, too.
 Our members enjoy the convenience of mobile deposit and have securely deposited more than $88 million by mobile.